-INDEPENDENT AUDITOR'S REPORT (continued)
+INDEPENDENT AUDITOR'S REPORT ON ROUTE MOBILE LLC (CONTD.)

 Responsibilities of Management for the Financial Statements

 Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards and their preparation in compliance with the applicable provisions of the UAE Federal Law No. (2) of 2015, and for such internal control as management determines necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.